HendrikEduard/count-visits/README.md

-# count-visits
+# Using PHP Sessions to get, update, and display # of visits to a user.

-Using PHP Sessions to get, update, and display # of visits to a user.
+  Read the comment lines in the code for instructions.